Islam and children: Adoption and fostering

 Islam highly recommends the "fostering" of children, defined as "assuming partial or complete responsibility of a child in lieu of the biological parents".
 However, Islam forbids naming the child as one's own or creating any "fictive relationships".
 Islamic adoption is sometimes called "fostering" or "partial adoption" and is similar to "open adoption".
 Traditionally Islam has viewed legal adoption as a source of potential problems, such as accidentally marrying one's sibling or when distributing inheritance.

-If a child is adopted he or she does not become a son or daughter, but rather a ward of the adopting caretaker(s).
-The child's family name is not changed to that of the adopting parent(s) and his or her guardians are publicly known as such.
-Legally, this is close to other nations' systems for foster care.
-Other common rules governing adoption in Islamic culture address inheritance, marriage regulations, and the fact that adoptive parents are considered trustees of another individual's child rather than the child's new parents.
-Usually an adopted child inherits from his or her biological parents, not automatically from the adoptive parents.
-If the child is below the age of consent at the time of inheritance (from the biological family), his or her adoptive parents serve as trustees over the child's wealth, but may not intermingle with it.

 Adoption was a common practice in pre-Islamic Arabia.
 According to this custom, the adopted son would take the name of his adoptive parent, and would be assimilated into the family in a "legal sense".
 Islam viewed this practice as "erasure of natal identity".
 This practice was sometimes done for emotional reasons, such as pity, but adoption was also a means through which slaves were stripped of their identities and given the name of their enslaver.
 The Quran replaced the pre-Islamic custom of adoption by the recommendation that "believers treat children of unknown origin as their brothers in the faith".

-From verses 4 and 5 in sura 33 (Al-Ahzab) in the Quran, Allah instructed adoptive parents to refer to their adoptive children by the names of their biological parents, if known: